I’m so excited that Valentine’s day is almost here! I’m celebrating with these tasty Valentine’s Candied Rice Krispie Squares!! They’re SO GOOD!

 **Last note, I promise: If you want frosting that is stiff enough to write with, that won’t spread and you can actually, maybe write someone’s name out or whatever, you can just add less milk to the powdered sugar.
 If you want to basically cover the top of the rice krispies bars with frosting, you can make it thin and then spread it out with the back of a spoon.
 OR, if you’re really nuts for frosting, you can also make it juuuuust a little thinner than I did by adding another 1/2 tablespoon of milk and then you can dip the corners of each rice krispies treat in the frosting.

 Don’t these look amazing?
-The kids would go nuts for some Valentine’s Candied Rice Krispie Squares after school or for a class treat!
-I know that my hubby will enjoy these in his lunches over the next few days!
+The kids in your life would go nuts for some Valentine’s Candied Rice Krispie Squares after school or for a class treat!
+I know that I’ll be enjoying these over the next few days!

 Whats your favorite valentine’s treat to share?